pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-code-organization-and-stacks/index.md

 You can view the first iteration of Zephyr's Pulumi and application code---the iteration that corresponds to the decisions described in this blog post---by navigating to [this GitHub repository](https://github.com/pulumi/zephyr-app/).
 From the branch/tag dropdown, switch from the "main" branch to viewing the "original" tag.

-From that GitHub repository, you can also choose to deploy the Pulumi code yourself. <!--Add instructions after repo tweaks are finished-->
+From that GitHub repository, you can also choose to deploy the Pulumi code yourself.
+Full instructions for deploying the code are found in the repository.

 ## Summarizing recommended practices